KeerthiAkella3/KeerthiAkella3/README.md

 <!-- Please don't remove this: Grab your social icons from https://github.com/carlsednaoui/gitsocial -->

- 🎖 Completed 4 tech internships at PayPal , Sbricks, VSoft and National Aerospace Laboratorier
+ 🎖 Completed 4 tech internships at PayPal , Sbricks, VSoft and National Aerospace Laboratories
  🔭 Currently working in PayPal Credit Team as a SE intern. </br> 🌱 I am a creative individual, with an objective of lifelong learning and seeking new opportunities to grow professionally and as a person.
 My interests are Web development, Data Science and Machine learning.
  ⚡ Fun fact: I can speak 5 languages </br>